 If you are entering the music business, make sure you copyright your work.
 If you do have a manager, he or she must have a good understanding of publishing and all the latest outlets that your music will be featured on.
 Monetizing is what everyone is into these days.

 If you were going to sing for any famous person as a celebration of what they have done for humanity who would it be?

-If I were to sing a song for a famous person who work as a humanitarian, it would have to be LeBron James.
+If I were to sing a song for a famous person who works as a humanitarian, it would have to be LeBron James.
 His foundation is sending many kids to school.

-What are the effects to society that you would like the results of listening to your music to be?
+What are the effects on society that you would like the results of listening to your music to be?

 My vision is for society to start loving each other, no matter, race nor skin color.

 If you could go outside the USA to write and produce music, what country would you choose and why?